MARVEL'S MONSTER MASH

 After sixteen months and ten issues, Marvel had serious problems with the Frankenstein Monster.
 Only a month later, in June 1974, Friedrich and Buscema - now the established team on the colour Frankenstein Monster - were replaced by writer Doug Moench and artist Val Mayerik on the present-day black & white Frankenstein stories published in Monsters Unleashed (which was now published in alternate months to The Frankenstein Monster).

-Friedrich remained on the colour comic book and returned to the monster's quest to seek revenge on the last descendant of his creator after the battle with the vampire count was over by having the last of the Frankensteins - Vincent Frankenstein - appear in the last two panels of Frankenstein Monster #9 at the entrance to the cave in Transylvania where said struggle had taken place.
+Friedrich remained on the colour comic book and returned to the monster's quest to seek revenge on the last descendant of his creator after the battle with the vampire count was over by having the last of the Frankensteins - Vincent Frankenstein - appear in the last two panels of Frankenstein Monster #9 at the entrance to the cave in Transylvania where said struggle had taken place

-But even with the use of such a rather simplistic deus ex machina - most convenient but completely improbable - Friedrich just added to the general plot's inconsistencies: Whilst Victor Frankenstein adresses the monster with a courteous greeting and an offer for help on the final page of issue #9, the subsequent splash page of Frankenstein Monster #10 (May 1974) shows that very same man calling to the monster in a very threatening and hostile way.
+But even with the use of such a rather simplistic deus ex machina - most convenient but completely improbable - Friedrich just added to the general plot's inconsistencies: Whilst Vincent Frankenstein adresses the monster with a courteous greeting and an offer for help on the final page of issue #9, the subsequent splash page of Frankenstein Monster #10 (May 1974) shows that very same man calling to the monster in a very threatening and hostile way.
 Friedrich had managed to present the reader with two completely conflicting personalities for one character on two consecutive pages, albeit with two months having passed in between.
 In many ways, this was symptomatic: the authorship seemed unable to make its mind up about things, and the editorial team appeared to be hoping that nobody would remember what had gone on in the previous issue.

 Over the next two issues, Friedrich would have Vincent Frankenstein and his hunchback servant Ivan - both characters constantly hovering between agressiveness and empathy - transport the monster to London by ship and then on to Frankenstein's laboratory.
 Eventually, Ivan comes to understand Vincent Frankenstein's deceitful plan to insert the monster's brain into a new, more human body and the hunchback's brain into the body of the monster.